-Alarm Pin (Bus A or B) Function С Alarm Output common (0.5A 65Vdc max) NC Alarm Output normally closed for alarm condition NO Alarm Output normally open for alarm condition
+Alarm Pin (Bus A or B) Function С Alarm Output common (0.5 ampere 65 volts DC maximum) NC Alarm Output normally closed for alarm condition NO Alarm Output normally open for alarm condition

-Connect up to 5 dry contact type site sensors (such as door/window sensors, smoke alarm, water detectors etc.) by stripping and terminating 16-28AWG alarm wiring and connecting to the five Site Alarm Inputs on the 10 pin removable Alarm Input Plug, if desired.
+Connect up to five dry contact type site sensors (such as door/window sensors, smoke alarm, water detectors etc.) by stripping and terminating 16-28AWG alarm wiring and connecting to the five Site Alarm Inputs on the seven-pin removable Alarm Input Plug Connector, if desired.
 These inputs may be configured to activate the panel Alarm outputs, or send an alarm e-mail on network connected units.
-The external sensor contacts must be voltage free; as a small sense current is supplied from the panel Alarm Input pins to detect the external contact open or closed state.
-Refer to the Web Based Utility section for information on how to configure and use the five Site Alarm inputs.
+The external sensor contacts must be voltage free, as a small sense current is supplied from the panel Alarm Input pins to detect the external contact open or closed state.
+Refer to the Web Based Utility section for information on how to configure, name, and use the five Site Alarm inputs.